baditaflorin/github-stars/readme.md

 *   [geerlingguy/ansible-for-devops](https://github.com/geerlingguy/ansible-for-devops): Ansible for DevOps examples.
 *   [OWASP/CheatSheetSeries](https://github.com/OWASP/CheatSheetSeries): The OWASP Cheat Sheet Series was created to provide a concise collection of high value information on specific application security topics.
 *   [JerBouma/FinanceDatabase](https://github.com/JerBouma/FinanceDatabase): This is a database of 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
 *   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python): 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
-This challenge may take more than100 days, follow your own pace.
+This challenge may take more than 100 days, follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 *   [3b1b/manim](https://github.com/3b1b/manim): Animation engine for explanatory math videos
 *   [huggingface/datasets](https://github.com/huggingface/datasets): 🤗 The largest hub of ready-to-use datasets for AI models with fast, easy-to-use and efficient data manipulation tools
 *   [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect): Prefect is a workflow orchestration framework for building resilient data pipelines in Python.